wise-old-man/wise-old-man/api-docs/docs/intro.md

 :::info
-If you are interested in using our API for your apps, consider saying hi on our discord so we can assign you a `API Consumer` role which we use to ping users when something in the API changed.
+If you are interested in using our API for your apps, consider saying hi on our discord so we can assign you a `API Consumer` role which we use to ping users when something in the API has changed.

 Also consider requesting an **API Key** for your app, more on that [later on this page](/docs/intro#rate-limits--api-keys).
 :::